jiripech/Arduino-GateKeeper/CONDUCT_OF_CODE.md

 make from time to time.

 ## Thanks
-Special thanks to the [Thoughtbot project|https://thoughtbot.com], where these rules originate from.
+Special thanks to the [Thoughtbot project](https://thoughtbot.com), where these rules originally come from.